Gifted & Talented » Current News and Events

 Although none of the Year 8 teams got into the finals, the Year 11 students Ashley and Morgan Ure actually won the dance part of the competition and will continue to the national competition, held in Sydney with their performance “Arduniosaurs.”.
 This is the second Year they have won the WA section and last year they also won the Australian competition.
 More information is HERE

-Year 7 GAT students were treated to a wonderful display of Chemistry fun by Scitech.
+Year 7 Gifted and Talented students were treated to a wonderful display of Chemistry fun by Scitech.
 Students participated in a series of interactive activities where they explored the exciting world of chemical reactions.
 Following this they completed an experiment, testing the effect of different substances on the solubility of an eno tablet.
 The students were all enthusiastic and thoroughly enjoyed the experience.

 Have SUM Fun